vmware/terraform-provider-avi/website/docs/d/avi_cloudconnectoruser.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `azure_serviceprincipal` - Field introduced in 17.2.1.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `azure_userpass` - Field introduced in 17.2.1.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `gcp_credentials` - Credentials for google cloud platform.
 Field introduced in 18.2.1.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
-* `name` - Name of the object.
+* `name` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `nsxt_credentials` - Credentials to talk to nsx-t manager.
 Field introduced in 20.1.1.
-Allowed in essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, basic, enterprise with cloud services edition.
 * `oci_credentials` - Credentials for oracle cloud infrastructure.
 Field introduced in 18.2.1,18.1.3.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
-* `password` - Placeholder for description of property password of obj type cloudconnectoruser field type string  type str.
+* `password` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `private_key` - Placeholder for description of property private_key of obj type cloudconnectoruser field type string  type str.
+* `private_key` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `public_key` - Placeholder for description of property public_key of obj type cloudconnectoruser field type string  type str.
+* `public_key` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tencent_credentials` - Credentials for tencent cloud.
 Field introduced in 18.2.3.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `vcenter_credentials` - Credentials to talk to vcenter.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.